 Cape Cod Travel Guide

-Cape Cod Travel Guide – Shark sightings have become more frequent in recent years, especially at the ocean beaches on the Outer Cape.
+Cape Cod Travel Guide: Shark sightings have become more frequent in recent years, especially at the ocean beaches on the Outer Cape.
 Photo by Thomas Kelley on Unsplash

 Mind Your Smoking and Toking

+In Massachusetts, it is legal for adults to buy and possess both marijuana and tobacco, but there are lots of restrictions on their consumption.
 Tobacco products are prohibited in any “workplace,” including restaurants, bars, hotels, public transportation, and taxis.
 Also, smoking is not allowed on most Cape Cod beaches.
+Any form of marijuana consumption is against the law in all public places, including beaches, parks, streets, and sidewalks.

 You will not find any social consumption sites, for example., cannabis cafes, in Cape Cod, or anywhere in Massachusetts.
 Your options are limited if you hope to get high in Cape Cod.
+It is worth noting that smoking pot is prohibited anywhere tobacco is not permitted, including your hotel room.
+In short, legally, the only place to partake in Massachusetts is a private home.

-When visiting a new place, it is best to gather as much information about it as you can.
-These tips give you a run-down of the essential things you need to know about vacationing in Cape Cod so that you are prepared when visiting as a first-timer.
+Remember, when visiting a new place, it is best to gather as much information as possible.
+I hope the above tips give you a run-down of the essential things you need to know about vacationing in Cape Cod so that you are prepared when visiting as a first-timer.
+With many other tips like the ones above, you will get as many surprises as you would if you did not know these tips.
+We hope you use this guide on your next Cape Cod vacation.

-Related Reading – Dighton Rock and its Petroglyphs in Berkley, Massachusetts
+Related Reading: Dighton Rock and its Petroglyphs in Berkley, Massachusetts